Skip to content

 What is protected

-• A list of public keys — which are mathematically useless without the corresponding private keys.
+• Server DB breach reveals only 32-byte Ed25519 public keys — mathematically useless without the corresponding private scalars.

 Proof non-replayability